From Prada to Zara—Here's Everything I Packed for 7 Days in Monaco

 Outfit 5: Media Day at the Monaco Grand Prix and Rooftop Dinner in Nice

-After my interviews with Alpine driver Pierre Gasly and Ocon, I spent some time exploring the F1 paddock, especially Alpine's garage, and the team's hospitality unit.
-Above, you can see Gasly performing more of his media-day duties, being filmed explaining the dozens of different, very important functions on his steering wheel.
+After my interviews with Alpine driver Pierre Gasly and Ocon, I spent some time exploring the F1 paddock, especially Alpine's garage.
+From the balcony above, you can see Gasly performing more of his media-day duties, being filmed explaining the dozens of different, very important functions on his steering wheel.
 After our own commitments were completed, we headed back to Nice and enjoyed a sunset dinner on the rooftop at Le Méridien Nice, a seaside hotel with stunning views and even better frites.

 Outfit 6: Free Practice 1 and 2 at the Monaco Grand Prix